 The development’s name actually comes from the neighbouring Florence Road, an estate with mainly landed homes and some small apartments.
 I’m glad they chose to keep their association with Florence Road because some developers do struggle a little in coming up with suitable new names.
 (Fun fact: check out some of the more interesting ones mainstream media has spotted).

 Given the size of the project, perhaps it’s best if I start off with a brief orientation of the site.
-Located directly opposite the development at Hougang Ave 2 is Hougang ActiveSG – where you will be able find a stadium, swimming complex and other sports facilities.
+Located directly opposite the development at Hougang Ave 2 is Hougang ActiveSG – where you will be able to find a stadium, swimming complex and other sports facilities.
 The Florence Residences is also flanked by HDB flats along Hougang Ave 2, the former Serangoon Junior College and landed properties along Florence Road.

 The varied surroundings plus the many different stacks and characteristics will definitely make choosing the right unit in this development all the more important.